 Banyan Tree Holdings Limited (BTH), a listed company in the Singapore Exchange, is a leading, international hospitality brand that manages and develops premium resorts, hotels and spas.
-It is a major shareholder holding 86.3 percent in aggregation of both direct and indirect of the total shares issued and paid-up of the Company.
+It is a major shareholder indirectly holding 86.3 percent of the total shares issued and paid-up of the Company.